berndporr/rpi_ads1115/README.md

-# Data acquisition with the ADS1115 on the raspberry PI with callback handlers
+# Data acquisition with the ADS1115 on the Raspberry PI with callback handlers

 ![alt tag](ads1115.jpg)

-The ADS1115 a sigma delta converter which has differential inputs, a PGA and programmable sampling rate from 8Hz..860Hz.
+The ADS1115 is a sigma delta converter which has a PGA and a programmable sampling rate from 8Hz..860Hz.
 It's perfect for slowly changing inputs such as pressure, temperature, heart rate etc.

-This repo offers the class `ADS1115rpi` which manages the communication with the ADS1115.
-The user just needs to implement the callback `hasSample(float sample)` which is called at the requested sampling rate.
+This repo offers the class `ADS1115rpi` which manages the communication between the ADS1115 and the client who just needs to implement the callback `hasSample(float sample)` which is then called at the requested sampling rate.

-The class uses the ALERT/RDY of the ADS1115 connected to GPIO 17 to establish the sampling rate.
-The ADS1115 ALERT/RDY pin is configured that it triggers the callback after a sample has become available.
+The class uses the ALERT/RDY pin of the ADS1115 connected to GPIO 17 to establish the sampling rate.

 ## Building: